Current Members

 Member since Spring 2024.

 “Hey, I’m Nolan Salinas!
-I’m a First-Time Junior at UTRGV pursuing a double major in Chemistry and Biology.
+I am currently a senior at UTRGV pursuing a double major in Chemistry and Biology.

 Member since Fall 2024.